vukovuko/puppeteer-task/README.md

 ### Features

-Script discovers products on the homepage, extract their details, then navigates to their perspective detail page and extracts detailed information such as product name, price, description, available sizes and one image URL.
+The script finds products on the homepage and extracts their details.
+Then, it navigates to each product's detail page to gather more information like product name, price, description, available sizes, and an image URL.

-After that is finished, script simulated adding products to the cart and simulates the checkout process up to the point of payment.
+Next, it simulates adding products to the cart and goes through the checkout process up to the payment stage.

 After that is finished, the data extracted from the products is written to the `scrapedProducts.json` file in the project directory.